-The Community Involvement Committee (CIC), along with the County Chair, sponsor surveys and community budget forums during spring to get public input on the how to spend money in the upcoming county budget.
+From 2011-2016, the Community Involvement Committee (CIC), along with the County Chair, sponsored surveys and community budget forums during spring to get public input on the how to spend money in the upcoming county budget.

 Health – both physical and mental – represented the highest of priorities in the 2016 survey.

 The CIC sought budget input using a survey with five questions.
 Over 1,250 surveys were submitted within two months.
 The final document is available for download.